corv1njano/minecraft-data/README.md

 # Minecraft Data Repository
 This repository provides structured data for Minecraft, available via raw GitHub links.
 You can use this data in your own tools, mods, or scripts.
-The data sets will always be up to date to the latest Minecraft version automatically.
+The data sets will always be up to date to the latest Minecraft version.

 > **Current version support**: 1.21.5 vanilla